Jenni-Maria/Alert/README.md

 # Alert
-Alert pop-up with custom messages.
+Alert pop-up with custom messages, including pressable OK and CANCEL.

 Test it out!